wielandbrendel/brendel_bethge_attack/README.rst

 Please follow the runnable and concise examples in the notebooks to see Brendel & Bethge attacks in action.
 There is only one subtlety one might want to take care of: the Brendel & Bethge attacks need a starting point that is already adversarial (but might be very far away from the clean image).
 By default the Brendel & Bethge employs a gradient-free noise attack if no starting points are given.
 However, sometimes this noise attack might fail to find an adversarial, thus making the rest of the attack fail as well.

 A solution to this problem is to give suitable starting points by choosing other clean samples from the data set.
-To make this easy Foolbox-Native implements an attack call PrecomputedSamplesAttack.
+To make this easy Foolbox-Native implements an attack call DatasetAttack.
 This pseudo-attack is initialised by passing several batches of clean data from which it then chooses suitable starting images without any further user intervention.
 Below you find a minimal example (also available in full in the Jupyter notebooks).

 .. code-block:: python